Niger Delta Liberation Front: John Togo

 John Togo was one of the most notorious warlords in the Niger Delta region.
 His most recognizable feature was a scar on his face he received from being shot by a Nigerian soldier.
 Togo was well known for his skill in bomb making and coordinated attacks against oil installations.
 In 2009 Togo accepted government amnesty, but returned to fighting a month later after the Nigerian government failed to live up to its promises.
 By 2010 Togo was the most wanted man in Nigeria.
 In October 2010 the Nigerian Air Force bombed his camp, but Togo and his men were able to slip into swamps of the Delta.
 In June 2011 Togo and the NDLF got into a firefight with Nigerian Army.
 Togo was shot in the arm and his men took him to a hospital in Warri.
 After bullet was removed from his arm, they fled back into the forest.
-Less than an hour later Nigerian soldiers raided hospital and were mad at the fact that if they arrived only a few minutes earlier, they would have caught Togo.
-On July 19, 2011, Togo and his men were sleeping in their camp in Delta State when all of a sudden Nigerian Air Force bombed it.
+Less than an hour later Nigerian soldiers raided the hospital, being minutes late to catch him.
+On July 19, 2011, the Nigerian Air Force bombed Togo's camp with his men in Delta State, whilst they were asleep.
 Togo and 20 other militants were killed in the attack.
-Nigerian Army recovered his body and it was given to his family.
+The Nigerian Army recovered his body and it was given to his family.